-My grandmother’s forefathers, six generations earlier, were Jewish French-German bankers from Paris and Frankfurt who came to Russia at Elizabeth Petrovna’s invitation (1709 –1762), the daughter of Peter the Great, who was Russian Empress Elisabeth from 1741 until she died in 1762.
+My grandmother’s forefathers, six generations earlier, were Jewish French-German bankers from Paris and Frankfurt who came to Russia at Elizabeth Petrovna’s invitation (1709 –1762).
+She was the daughter of Peter the Great, who was the Russian Empress Elisabeth, ruling from 1741 until she died in 1762.

 My grandmother’s forefather, the 4th Count de Bridoire, Maximilian Benjamin Goldman-Heimers (1711-1796), continued his father’s work at the Russian court under Empress Elizabeth.
 He helped her finance the Seven Years’ War (1756-1763), the first global conflict between Great Britain and its Prussian-German allies on the one hand, and France, Sweden, and the Habsburg led Holy Roman Empire and its allies, including Empress Elizabeth’s Russia on the other side.
 Besides financing wars, Count de Bridoire also helped fund the extensive cultural and building projects Elizabeth initiated, such as the Winter Palace construction in St. Petersburg and the large monastery of Smolny on the river Neva.